Azure/toketi-iothubreact/README.md

 ## Future work

+* allow to redefine the streaming graph at runtime, e.g. add/remove partitions on the fly
 * improve asynchronicity by using EventHub SDK async APIs
-* add Sink for Cloud2Device scenarios. `IoTHub.Sink` will allow cloud services to send messages to devices (via Azure IoTHub)

 # Contribute Code